daniela-gingold/wazer-identification/README.md

 - model_2.h5 includes a CNN to classify detected objects

 This project has two solutions to identify and disqualify logos:
-- according to model_1 locating outputs, i.e. when a logo overlaps a wazer area.
+- according to model_1 locating outputs, when a logo overlaps a wazer area.
 This is a default solution.
 - using matching template algorithm.
 There is an argument to apply this solution.

 For running an inference: